mzellhuber/xDesignTest-Swift/README.md

 ```console
 foo@bar:$ ./importDatabase
 ```
-Use any of the available Swift functions to query the munros
+Use any of the available Swift functions to query the munros inside the sqlLibrary file

 ```swift
 let d = SQLite3Conn()!